SortyFix/Neochip/README.md

 ## Usage

-To run Neochip with a CHIP-8 ROM, use the following command:
+To run Neochip with a CHIP-8 ROM, use the following command from the /build directory you created during the installation:

 ```bash
 ./neochip [file path to your ROM]